ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished turning cv-project to be hook based

 **Thoughts:** Had a lot of trouble figuring out how to pass data and functions between hook based components, eventually solved it but still a bit shaky on the logic.

+### Day 102: October 23, 2021

+**Today's Progress**: Started memory game

+**Thoughts:** Was overcomplicating things, need to work on downsizing the problem and really understanding what I'm trying to make before I make it